LAHAINA, Hawaii -- I waited decades to come to Maui and see this fabled basketball event in person.

 Pearl admitted his team wasn't as up for the game to start as ISU, which bore out.
 The Cyclones shot 58% in the first half vs. just 32% in the second half.

 Pearl said he's never had an Auburn team show this much heart in November in his decade of running the program.
 Auburn might have something special building in its locker room.
 We'll see how the Tigers recover for Tuesday's 11 p.m.
 EST/6 p.m.
-HST tipoff vs. the winner of Dayton-North Carolina.
+HST tipoff vs. No. 12 North Carolina.
+Both teams might need a little time to work out the soreness.

-Dan Hurley's villain turn good for college hoops
+Dan Hurley's villain turn a good development for CBB

 If you'd like to read up on Memphis' 99-97 amazing overtime win over the No. 2 UConn Huskies, you can see my gamer right here.